 Kemmons Wilson’s commitment to family is still evident.
 In Hawaii especially, I want a hotel to have activities for kids, and I want an inside activity area so that kids can get out of the sun.
 Check!
-We found plenty of fun things to do in Waikiki without ever leaving the hotel.
+We found plenty of fun things to do in Waikiki without ever really leaving the hotel.
 We loved the miniature golf course, shuffleboard and giant chess set on the 5th floor near the pool and jacuzzi.
 And the indoor activity room is perfect for a quick, shaded break.
 My daughter also loved watching the fish off the lobby.

 Bonding with the Staff

 And then there were all of the impromptu staff interactions.
 The ones that really stuck with me:

 - We started talking to Vernon, the hotel’s Marketing Director, who had plenty of suggestions for us to see and do around Waikiki.
 He very quickly grabbed his ukulele and met us in the hotel’s activity room for a quick ukulele lesson.
 That turned into lei making, and he even called in the hotel’s Reservations Manager, Chelsie, who taught my daughter a few hula moves.
 My daughter is extremely shy, but she warmed up to Vernon through a conversation about pets.
 He talked about his dog Coco.
 She told him all about her hamster Berry.
 And small world: for seven years Vernon worked at the hotel on the Big Island where my wife and I got married.
 I loved talking to him about the differences between the two islands, and he gave us a LOT of recommendations for Oahu.
 We navigated to Kualoa Ranch based on everything he suggested.